BV-structures on the homology of the framed long knot space: Acknowledgment

 \section{Acknowledgment}

-The author is deeply grateful to Ryan Budney and Paolo Salvatore for informing him about their framed little disks action.
-The author is partially supported by Grant-in-Aid for JSPS Fellows, 228006.
+The author is deeply grateful to Ryan Budney and Paolo Salvatore for informing him about their framed little disks action, to Victor Turchin for answering questions about his Poisson structure on Hochschild homology, and to Takahito Naito for invaluable discussions.
+The author is partially supported by Grant-in-Aid 228006, 23840015 and 25800038, JSPS.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}